6 facts you need to know about Heartworm

 2. It's a lot more common than most people believe

-In general, many people (even some vets) believe that thanks to advances in heartworm prevention in the past decade, heartworm is now fairly rare in non-tropical areas of Australia.
-However, a study completed in 2016 found that there's actually been a recent spike in cases in Queensland and New South Wales.
-This demonstrates how heartworm distribution is not easy to 'stamp out' - it is very variable and can fluctuate based on weather anomalies, mosquito populations, and pet owner compliance.
+Many people believe that thanks to advances in heartworm prevention in the past decade, heartworm is rarely found in Australia.
+However, vet clinics across South East Queensland have recently reported a spike in heartworm cases in dogs.
+A study completed in 2016 also found an increase in cases in Queensland and New South Wales.
+This demonstrates how heartworm distribution is not easy to completely stamp out - it is very variable and can fluctuate based on weather anomalies, mosquito populations, and pet owner compliance.

 Another study from 2016 found that up to 72.7% of wild dingo populations in low density housing areas were positive for heartworm.
 Unfortunately this can pose a major risk to domestic dogs.
 Even if dingoes or wild dogs don't come into direct contact with your dog, they can still act as a source of infection due to that mosquito transmission we talked about earlier.

 Interestingly, it can work the other way too: domestic dogs with proper heartworm prevention can actually help decrease heartworm in wild dogs in the same area.
-As the mosquito population feeds off protected dogs, they will become free from microfilaria, and therefore infect less wild dogs (so next time you give Bella her monthly prevention, you're not just treating her - you could be helping wild dogs in your area too!).
+As the mosquito population feeds off protected dogs, they will become free from microfilaria, and therefore infect less wild dogs.

 3. Cats are also at risk, but the disease is different to dogs